LibreCAD/docs/appx/build.rst

 Qt Framework
 `````````````

 The Windows version of Qt includes both the required framework library and the compiler.
 Download the *open source* version of the **Qt Online Installer** from Qt download <https://www.qt.io/download>.
 Launch the installer accepting the defaults.
-Install Qt to the default path prompted by the installer, e.g. `C:\\Qt\\Qt5.12.3`.
+Install Qt to the default path prompted by the installer, e.g. `C:\\Qt`.
 On the *Select Components* page expand the tree view under the most recent version of Qt, e.g. `Qt 5.12.3`, and select the latest version of the **MinGW** compiler; `MinGW 7.3.0 (32-bit or 64 bit as required)`.
 No other components are needed.

 Boost